awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

 The following [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) are automatically created in your organization's accounts when you enable trusted access\.
 These roles allow AWS CloudFormation Stacksets to perform supported operations within the accounts in your organization\.

 You can delete or modify these roles only if you disable trusted access between AWS CloudFormation Stacksets and Organizations or if the account is removed from the organization or target organizational unit\.
 + Management account: `CloudFormationStackSetsOrgAdmin`
 + Member accounts: `CloudFormationStackSetsOrgMember`

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-cloudformation"></a>

 The service\-linked roles in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
 The service\-linked roles used by AWS CloudFormation Stacksets grant access to the following service principals:
-+ `stacksets.cloudformation.amazonaws.com`
++ Management account: `stacksets.cloudformation.amazonaws.com`
-+ `member.org.stacksets.cloudformation.amazonaws.com`
++ Member accounts: `member.org.stacksets.cloudformation.amazonaws.com`

 ## Enabling trusted access with AWS CloudFormation Stacksets<a name="integrate-enable-ta-cloudformation"></a>